rhughes42/legal-eagle/reviews/v0.0.1/project-review.md

 ### Overall Assessment

-The Pandektes LegalEagle project demonstrates **excellent software engineering practices** with a well-structured codebase, comprehensive documentation, and modern TypeScript patterns.
+The LegalEagle project demonstrates **excellent software engineering practices** with a well-structured codebase, comprehensive documentation, and modern TypeScript patterns.
 The application successfully implements complex features like AI-powered metadata extraction and file processing while maintaining clean architecture and separation of concerns.

 ### Key Achievements ✨